1. What are Metsä Board's main products and what are their typical end uses?

 Metsä Board seeks profitable growth above the market growth level together with a stable and rewarding dividend payment policy.
 The targeted average annual growth rate for paperboard deliveries is 13 per cent during 2015–2018.
-The company's dividend policy aims to pay a dividend of at least one third of the earnings per share, on average.
+According to the dividend policy, Metsä Board aims to distribute at least 50 per cent of the result for the financial period as dividend every year.

 11. How much is the annual maintenance capex, and what are the biggest growth investments?

 Annual maintenance capex is EUR 40–60 million.
 In 2015–2016, the company's growth investments included the Husum investment programme (€170 million), an extrusion coating line (€38 million) and an equity investment in Metsä Fibre's bioproduct mill (€25 million).

 12. What is Metsä Board's relationship with Metsä Fibre?

 Metsä Fibre is a pulp company and, like Metsä Board, part of Metsä Group.
 Metsä Board owns 24.9 per cent of Metsä Fibre, which guarantees Metsä Board is self-sufficient in pulp.
 Read more about Metsä Group's structure here.